AtlanPrime/customromguide/steps/StepFive.md

 # Lets build it!

-Instructions to build are pretty straight and most of the time it's specidied in the manifest (android- in case of lineageos)
+Instructions to build are pretty straight and most of the time it's specified in the manifest (android- in case of lineageos)

 * First thing to do is set up build enviromnent